 Merrell Waterproof Hiking Boots (View on Amazon)

-Looking for the best scenic hikes in New England?
+Looking for the best scenic hikes in the Northeast US?
 This one has got you covered.

 Nothing says New England adventure like the White Mountains.
 This mountain range in New Hampshire is home to many of the best mountains to hike in New England, and it’s truly a must-see on a New England road trip itinerary.